-Chlorophyll-a [ug/l] Reflects the biomass of microscopic algae in the water column.
-Planktonic algae require sunlight for photosynthesis, therefore their abundance is the highest in the surface layer.
-The highest chlorophyll concentrations are measured during phytoplankton blooms.
+Chlorophyll-a [ug/L]: This parameter reflects the biomass of microscopic algae in the water column.
+Planktonic algae depend on sunlight for photosynthesis, resulting in higher abundance in the surface layer.
+The peak chlorophyll concentrations occur during phytoplankton blooms.

-BGA [cells/ml] Blue-Green Algae (cyanobacteria) concentration in the water column.
-BGA also require sunlight for photosynthesis.
-The concentration of BGA is the highest in late summer.
-During calm wind conditions, BGA can increase to very high densities.
+BGA [cells/mL]: This parameter measures the concentration of Blue-Green Algae (cyanobacteria) in the water column.
+Like other algae, BGA also rely on sunlight for photosynthesis.
+Their concentration peaks in late summer and can increase significantly during calm wind conditions, leading to very high densities.

-Turbidity [NTU] Clarity of sea water and the content of material that causes water to be turbid.
-In general, the turbidity of sea water increases towards the bottom of the water column.
-Material that causes water to be turbid include clay, silt, finely divided inorganic and organic matter, algae, soluble colored organic compounds, and plankton and other microscopic organisms.
+Turbidity [NTU]: This parameter measures the clarity of seawater and the presence of materials that make the water appear turbid.
+Typically, turbidity increases as you move deeper into the water column.
+Contributing factors to turbidity include clay, silt, finely divided inorganic and organic matter, algae, soluble colored organic compounds, and plankton, as well as other microscopic organisms.

 Open data licence: The data on the https://saaristomeri.utu.fi website are licensed under the Creative Commons Attribution 4.0 International license (CC BY 4.0).
 To cite this data, please use the following format: ‘Seili Environmental Monitoring Programme, Odas Profiling Buoy Datasets.
 YEAR.
 Turku University/ Turku University of Applied Sciences, Turku. https://saaristomeri.utu.fi/odas_en/‘.